tickerman/XImgBtn/README.md

 4. you can pass the desired variables to the click handler using "XibId" (to pass an Int) & "StrParam" (to pass a string) when you have multiple XimgBtns

+5. Here is how you can Handle The Tap Event:

+        private void BtnTapped(object sender, XIBEventArgs args)
+        {

+        }

+  the XIBEventArgs class is drived from EventArgs class and is used for passing the 2 Variables:

+        args.XId   and   args.XMsg

-5. Take a look At the Sample
+6 Take a look At the Sample

-6. Love Xamarin and Good Luck ;)
+7. ❤ Xamarin and Good Luck  😉